 The whole school RSE programme will be led by a member of the Senior Leadership Team.
-The curriculum is largely delivered by class teachers/form teachers or senior leaders and by science specialist teachers within the Science curriculum.
+The curriculum is largely delivered by a small specialist team of teachers.

 Staff are regularly trained and briefed so that they are prepared to deliver this content.
 The safeguarding and inclusion teams are involved in planning and delivery to ensure that RSE especially meets the needs of the vulnerable and reflects any current issues of themes.